mit-ll/LL-DLEP/doc/doxygen/markdown/UserGuide.md

           - bits/second
           - percentage
           - octets

+    - sub_data_item (optional, can be repeated).
+This specifies a data item that can be nested inside the data item being defined.
+      The nested data item is called a sub data item.
+Its elements
+      are:

+        - name (required), a string.
+This is the name of the sub data item, which must appear as a previously defined data item.

+        - id (optional), a non-negative integer.
+If present, when this sub data item appears within the data item being defined, its id will have this value.
+The same sub data item (identified by name) can have different ids depending on which data item it is nested within.
+If id is not present here, the sub data item's id will be the value given when the sub data item was defined as a regular data item.
+          It is an error for the id to be undefined in both places.

+        - occurs (required), describes how many times this sub data item can occur in this data item.
+See the description of occurs for signals for details.

 - signal (optional, can be repeated).
 This specifies a signal/message provided or modified by this module.
 A signal's elements are: